carlosgl93/stockFlow-wms/prompt.md

 - **IContact:** Represents the contact information for a supplier.
   - Attributes: name, email, phone.
 - **Entry:** Represents an entry of products into the warehouse.
-  - Attributes: id, supplierId, docNumber, transporterId, productId, lotId, placeId, stockId, expirityDate, palletNumber, unitsNumber, looseUnitsNumber, totalUnitsNumber, heightCMs, widthCMs, description, createdAt, updatedAt.
+  - Attributes: id, supplierId, docNumber, transporterId, productsToEnter, description, createdAt, updatedAt.
+- **IProductEntry:** Represents the details of products to be entered into the warehouse.
+  - Attributes: id, unitsNumber, looseUnitsNumber, totalUnitsNumber, lotId, stockId, expiryDate, palletNumber, heightCMs, widthCMs, description.

 Relationships: